ilknurtulgar/Modern-SwiftUI-Bootcamp/README.md

 The app fetches real-time weather data from the **OpenWeather API** using `URLSession` and decodes the JSON response into Swift models with the **`Codable` protocol**.

 ### 📌 Assignment 10 – Rick and Morty Browser
-📌 Assignment 11 – Rick and Morty Browser
 A SwiftUI app using the Rick and Morty API with a **NetworkService** and **Core Data** for local favorites.
 Features character list, detail view, search, pull-to-refresh, infinite scroll, async/await, basic image caching, and MVVM architecture.